Vikms95/codespot/README.md

   <!-- :deleted the posts on the frontend too -->
 <!-- - Move posts to App and pass it to <Dashboard/> and <Home/> as props -->

+!!!- Extract fetch snippets onto useFetch custom hooks :cannot assign the response from useFetch to posts prop

 - Setup modal wrapper that covers the whole page so it can't be clicked outside
-- Extract fetch snippets onto useFetch custom hooks
 - Safe to pass the password on the frontend?
 Reassign the user object to be the same without the password on the b/end?
 - useAuth and useContext are being used when it is moment to use them? (review it)
 - Post will be the details of each post which is accesible from the homepage or the dashboard